Multi-label Scene Classification for Autonomous Vehicles: Acquiring and Accumulating Knowledge from Diverse Datasets: Experiments and Results

-Ran-D and CAL differ in their sampling strategies.
-Ran-D uses a simple stratified random sampling strategy, whereas CAL samples data based on features consistency measurement between unlabeled data and the test set.
+The importance of CAL's sample recommendation method is demonstrated by a comparison between Ran-D and CAL, which differ in their sampling strategies.
+Ran-D uses a simple stratified random sampling strategy, whereas CAL samples data based on features consistency measurement between unlabeled data and the test set for adaptation.
 CAL consistently improves task accuracy over iterations, whereas Ran-D lowers the accuracy in identifying Road Function and Grade-separated Infrastructure.
 Moreover, CAL achieves a higher saturated accuracy than Ran-D on all tasks.
-Consequently, CAL clearly dominates Ran-D in Fig. \ref{fig:result2}(h), demonstrating the importance of CAL's selective sampling strategy.
+Consequently, CAL dominates Ran-D in Fig. \ref{fig:result2}(h).

-Ran-I, LLAL-I, and Core-Set-I do not benefit from the knowledge attained by the foundation model.
-Therefore, they need more iterations and so more annotation cost than CAL to improve task performance.
-Among those methods, Core-Set-I seems the most competitive.
-After five iterations, Core-Set-I reached task accuracy comparable to CAL's in identifying Weather-related Road Condition and Grade-separated Infrastructure, but CAL still beat Core-Set-I on the remaining five tasks by a margin ranging from 1.3\% to 13.9\%.
-Consequently, Core-Set-I's average accuracy after five iterations is still 5\% lower than that of CAL.
-CAL's superior efficiency and consistently good performance across all tasks, as compared to Core-Set-I, highlight the importance of leveraging the foundation model's knowledge obtained through KAA.
+The groundwork that the driving scene foundation model has laid for multi-attribute scene identification is highlighted by reviewing Ran-I, LLAL-I, and Core-Set-I that do not utilize the foundation model.
+Those methods need significantly more iterations to improve task performance.
+Among those, Core-Set-I is the most competitive.
+After five iterations, it has attained the task accuracy comparable to CAL's in identifying Weather-related Road Condition and Grade-separated Infrastructure.
+But CAL still beat Core-Set-I on the remaining five tasks by a margin ranging from 1.3\% to 13.9\%.
+Consequently, Core-Set-I's average accuracy is still 11.8\% lower than that of CAL after three iterations and 5.0\% lower after five iterations.

-Observations from Fig. \ref{fig:result2} also indicate that the CAL method significantly benefits from the foundation model.
-The foundation model not only sets up a higher starting point for adaptation but also allows CAL to utilize its superior feature extraction ability to search and identify new training data from the unlabeled pool for ongoing learning and refinement.
-That is, a suitable active learning method, combined with a powerful foundation model, is the underlying reason for the efficiency and effectiveness of model adaptation.
+The comparison in Fig. \ref{fig:result2} indicates that CAL benefits from the foundation model, which not only sets up a higher starting point for adaptation but also gives CAL good knowledge to identify the most useful training data for ongoing learning and refinement.
+This pairing of a capable active learning method with a knowledgeable foundation model is the underlying reason for the efficiency and effectiveness of model adaptation.